arthurrauter/ormlite-android/README.md

 ## overview
 ### what is this?
 Pretend you are managing a Gallery: you have Users, Artworks and ArtCollections.
-You can view `User as an Artist`, to make it simpler.
+This repo is a very simple application that present one possible solution to persisting the objects into the database.

 - User to (many) Artworks
 - User to (many) ArtCollections